bensoille/image-resize-lambda-s3/README.md

 - **PROD environment** : https://bsoille-resized-images-bucket-prod.s3.eu-west-1.amazonaws.com/

 ### Try it
-In production, being said that you have an image *img.jpg* in your `cwd`:
+In production environment, being said that you have an image *img.jpg* in your `cwd`:

 ```shell
 curl --location --request POST 'https://wbwnkacghl.execute-api.eu-west-1.amazonaws.com/prod/image' \